coderedcorp/coderedcms/README.md

 ## Contact
 We would love to hear your questions, comments, and feedback.
-Contact us on github or at info@coderedcorp.com.
+Contact us on GitHub or at info@coderedcorp.com.